-Determining the Useful Life of Your IT Network
+Useful Life of IT Network Equipment: Assets & Perspective

 Some technology – mainframes, for instance – can run solidly for years.
 “Even with new machines available for a fraction of the cost,” says Network World editor-in-chief John Dix, organizations “are reluctant to replace this gear because the operating systems and applications are dyed-in-the-wool.”
 In other words, companies may opt not to fix what isn’t broken, particularly when that “fix” could incur significant costs in terms of IT services, budget, and time.

 Other assets don’t fare as well.
-“In our fast paced world, there are constantly new technologies that let us crank it up,” says Dix, allowing “us to do things faster, cheaper, and/or better.”
-But you can’t “crank it up” if your existing infrastructure doesn’t support these new technologies.
+“In our fast-paced world, there are constantly new technologies that let us crank it up,” says Dix, allowing “us to do things faster, cheaper, and/or better.”
+But you can’t “crank it up” if your existing IT network infrastructure doesn’t support these new technologies.
 For components such as servers, desktops, and laptops, aging-out occurs because these assets simply don’t have the required computing power for a new application or can’t support the latest operating system.

 Server software also is aging.
 The end-of-life (EOL) for Microsoft Windows Server 2003, for example, is set for July 2015.
 After that date, Spiceworks notes in its 2015 State of the IT Budget report, “IT teams will be living dangerously and on their own in the event of an OS [issue] with no new patches in sight.”
 With 65% of the companies that Spiceworks’ sampled still using Windows Server 2003, this particular EOL will be far-reaching.